AqwamCreates/DataPredict-Axon/docs/Tutorials/CreatingOurFirstNeuralNetwork.md

 local ADTensor = DataPredictNeural.AutomaticDifferentiationTensor

-local WeightADTensor = ADTensor.new{dimensionSizeArray = {1, 90, 4}} -- Pay attention to the fact we're using curly brackets and not the normal brackets when inputting out parameters.
+local weightADTensor = ADTensor.new{dimensionSizeArray = {1, 90, 4}} -- Pay attention to the fact we're using curly brackets and not the normal brackets when inputting out parameters.

 -- Alternatively, we can use the function parameters position to implicitly tell what type of value for that particular value.

-local WeightADTensor = ADTensor.new{{1, 90, 4}}
+local weightADTensor = ADTensor.new{{1, 90, 4}}

 ```